Coronavirus: rheumatology services update

 Nurse telephone appointment booking service

-If you're an existing patient, please email the specialist nursing team at email@example.com in the first instance to receive advice or help with:
+If you're an existing patient, please book a telephone appointment to receive advice or help with:

 - a flare of your condition